iVishalr/Scene-Describer/README.md

 Alternatively, you can start your server by typing `$ nodemon app.js` in terminal.
 This will restart your server automatically when you make changes in the server files.

-### Whats public folder?

-This is a folder that the server will serve when it gets a GET request from the user.
-Remember, if you add any image or anything that the user will see, must go to this folder.

-How can I add image to the webpage?

-For example, when you add an image to the webpage, do not mention public in the path to the image.
-This is because the server serves this public folder.

 ### Report